DDC-96/nightcap-ai/README.md

 ### Current State

-- Frontend and backend are containerized and communicate via Docker network
+- Frontend and backend are containerized and communicate via Docker network (Depriciated in v1)
 - Image assets are handled via the Next.js `public/` directory
 - API routes proxy to FastAPI for seamless local dev and container use
 - Project structured with future AWS infrastructure support in mind